DannyArends/CTLmapping/doc/joss/2016/paper.md

-genes do not show a difference in mean expression. (b) *St7* gene shows a QTL at chromosome 6 and no CTL are detected between *St7* and *Il18r1* (possibly implying that the expression of this gene is regulated by some variant at this locus). (c) *Mtvr2* gene shows a CTL and QTL at chromosome 19.
-A significant change in correlation with the *C1qtnf5* gene is observed (0.85 B locus to -0.46 D locus), leading to a very similar CTL profile.
+genes do not show a difference in mean expression. (b) *St7* gene shows a QTL at chromosome 6 and no CTL are detected between *St7* and *Il18r1* (possibly implying that the expression of this gene is regulated by some variant at this locus). (c) Expression variation of *Mtvr2* is linked to a CTL with *C1qtnf5* (0.85 B locus to -0.46 D locus) and to a conventional QTL, both of which map to proximal chromosome 19.

 CTL analysis can be performed on combined phenotypes obtained from the whole spectrum of data types: i.e., from classical phenotypes, such as